 XR Limb was designed to be as lightweight as possible.
 I identified and removed the most common barriers found within XR and healthcare.
 The whole system is completely wireless, no added hardware or sensors.

-Throughout the experiment, I became less interested on whther or not people could differentiate between human-sourced and AI generated media, but when it mattered if they couldn’t.
+Throughout the experiment, I became less interested in whether or not people could differentiate between human-sourced and AI generated media, but when it mattered if they couldn’t.

 Go to lookclosely.ai for more information.